Kabombom/kabombom.github.io/_posts/2015-08-18-second-post.md

 }
 ```

 The names of the variables are pretty self explanatory, nLin is the number of rows and nCol the number of columns.
-1 and 2 being matrice1 or matrice2 respectavelly.
+1 and 2 being matrice1 or matrice2 respectively.

 Next, we're going to create the multiplication matrice and the counters that will allow to travel through both matrices: